lawrennd/snippets/_access/includes/table-joins.md

 USE `ads_2024`;
 select * from pp_data as pp inner join postcode_data as po on pp.postcode = po.postcode where pp.date_of_transfer BETWEEN '2024-01-01' AND '2024-12-31' limit 5;}

 \exercise{The index made a difference in the time the join operation took to finish.
-Let's see if indexing the table `postcode_data` by `postcode` has any additional effect.}
+Write the code to index the table `postcode_data` by `postcode`.}

 \notes{And, let's try the join again:}